OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 ### @cancelable
 <a id="cancelable"/>

-Indicates that a custom function wants to perform an action when the function is canceled.
+Indicates that a custom function performs an action when the function is canceled.

 The last function parameter must be of type `CustomFunctions.CancelableInvocation`.
-The function can assign a function to the `oncanceled` property to denote the action to perform when the function is canceled.
+The function can assign a function to the `oncanceled` property to denote what happens when the function is canceled.

 If the last function parameter is of type `CustomFunctions.CancelableInvocation`, it will be considered `@cancelable` even if the tag isn't present.